varunkamath18/firstPyPi/README.md

 # firstPyPi
-Test the workflow to upload to pypi
+First project to upload to pypi